-SECTION 1 Introduction Section 1.1 You are enrolled in HealthTeam Advantage Plan II (PPO), which is a Medicare PPO
+SECTION 1 Introduction Section 1.1 You are enrolled in HealthTeam Advantage Plan I (PPO), which is a Medicare PPO

-You are covered by Medicare, and you have chosen to get your Medicare health care and your prescription drug coverage through our plan, HealthTeam Advantage Plan II (PPO).
+You are covered by Medicare, and you have chosen to get your Medicare health care and your prescription drug coverage through our plan, HealthTeam Advantage Plan I (PPO).
+We are required to cover all Part A and Part B services.
+However, cost sharing and provider access in this plan differ from Original Medicare.

-There are different types of Medicare health plans.
-HealthTeam Advantage Plan II (PPO) is a Medicare Advantage PPO Plan (PPO stands for Preferred Provider Organization).
+HealthTeam Advantage Plan I (PPO) is a Medicare Advantage PPO Plan (PPO stands for Preferred Provider Organization).
 Like all Medicare health plans, this Medicare PPO is approved by Medicare and run by a private company.